rahulXs/geocoding/README.md

 # geocoding
-Geocoding addresses in python using geopy library.
+Geocoding addresses, reverse geocoding and batch geocoding in python using geopy and pandas library.